Comparison guide

 Choose Prosper if:

-• You're a solo founder or small team (≤ 5 people)
+• You are a solo founder or small service team

-• You want fast month-end close with exceptions-only review
+• You want faster close with review only the items that need your input

-• You need core bookkeeping without payroll or inventory
+• You want core bookkeeping without payroll or inventory complexity

-• You value explainable AI automation that learns your patterns
+• You value explainable AI and cleaner accountant handoff

 Keep QuickBooks Online if: